Cybersecurity 101: A Complete Cybersecurity Glossary

 Data Loss Prevention (DLP)

-A set of policies, practices and tools used to ensure that sensitive data is not lost, misused or accessed by unauthorized users.
-DLP solutions perform both content inspection and contextual analysis of data sent from or across corporate networks to provide visibility into who is accessing data and systems (and from where) and filter data streams to restrict suspicious or unidentified activity.
-DLP solutions are usually deployed as a way to reduce the risk of sensitive data leaking outside an organization, and some solutions can also go beyond simple monitoring and detection to provide alerts, enforce encryption and isolate data as needed.
+A set of policies, practices, and tools used to make sure sensitive data isn’t lost, misused, or accessed by unauthorized users.
+DLP solutions perform both content inspection and contextual analysis of data sent from or across corporate networks to give visibility into who is accessing data and systems (and from where) and filter data streams to restrict suspicious or unidentified activity.

 Text Link